 When it comes to carrying out feeding trials, Royal Canin respects nutritional standards globally.
 In addition to AAFCO and FEDIAF standards, the nutritional requirements set by the National Research Council (NRC) are also respected.
 In Europe, nutritional characteristics of veterinary diets are laid down in Directive 2008/38/EC (PARNUTs directive).
 We’ve developed over 200 different formulas, including wet and dry products for both cats and dogs.

 The vast majority are validated and compliant with AFFCO and FEDIAF nutrient profiles and/or feeding trials, where these are the most relevant nutritional regulators.
-We formulate a number of specific therapeutic or clinical products, such as our Hepatic and Renal Support formulas, which have very precisely adapted nutrient levels to support the unique needs of cats and dogs with such ailments.
+We formulate a number of specific therapeutic or clinical products, such as our Hepatic and Renal Support formulas, that have very precisely adapted nutrient levels to support the unique needs of cats and dogs with such ailments.
 Some diets preclude meeting the AAFCO nutrient adequacy guidelines for adult maintenance.
 For these diets, helping manage health conditions is more important than meeting the AAFCO nutrient profiles.

-In these instances, formulas have all gone through alternative product testing, and have been shown to be safe through clinical trials that show they are effective in managing the disease processes for which they were intended.
+In these instances, formulas have all gone through alternate product testing, and have been shown to be safe through clinical trials which show they are effective in managing the disease processes for which they were intended.
 All have been fed to either cats or dogs in long-term trials, and have helped the cats and dogs to thrive.
 These diets are easily recognised as they are labelled for intermittent or supplemental feeding.